QingyangKong/knowledge-dump/Specifications/Git/Basics.md

 # Git Basics
 ## 1. How it works:
-Git is actually a cache contains tracked files information in working directory, so every change happens on tracked files will be recorded for version control.
+Git is actually a cache containing tracked files information in working directory, so every change happens on tracked files will be recorded for version control.
 There are 3 places: working directory, stage and git repo.
 There are 2 status of a file in working directory: tracked, untracked.